Coronavirus sows doubt over corporate acquirers coming through

 Behren said the median annualized return in the deal price spreads he tracks has jumped from single percentage points to 25%.

-Shares of U.S. jewelry chain Tiffany & Co TIF.N ended trading on Tuesday at a 14% discount to the $135 per share all-cash deal price at which it agreed to sell itself to France's LVMH LVMH.PA in November.
-The stock was hovering at a 1% discount from the time of the deal announcement till earlier this month, offering one of the tighter spreads in merger arbitrage.
+Shares of U.S. jewelry chain Tiffany & Co TIF.N ended trading on Tuesday at a 14% discount to the $135-per-share all-cash deal price at which it agreed to sell itself to France's LVMH LVMH.PA in November.
+The stock was hovering at a 1% discount from the time of the deal announcement until earlier this month, offering one of the tighter spreads in merger arbitrage.

-Behren said the blow-out of the spread reflected investor fears that LVMH will get cold feet about the deal, as the coronavirus pandemic weighs on consumer spending.
-Tiffany said on Tuesday it would temporarily close several stores, including its Fifth Avenue flagship store in New York, in an effort to contain the spread of coronavirus.
+Behren said the blowout of the spread reflected investor fears that LVMH will get cold feet about the deal, as the pandemic weighs on consumer spending.
+Tiffany said on Tuesday it would temporarily close several stores, including its storied flagship store on New York's Fifth Avenue, in an effort to contain the spread of coronavirus.

-Other deals whose spreads soared this month include U.S. drugmaker AbbVie Inc's ABBV.N $63 billion acquisition of Botox-maker Allergan Plc AGN.N, private equity firm Apollo Global Management Inc's $6 billion leveraged buyout of U.S. information technology equipment Tch Data Corp TECD.O, and buyout firm Blackstone Group Inc's BX.N $6.3 billion takeover of U.S. energy pipeline operator Tallgrass Energy LP TGE.N.
+Other deals whose spreads soared this month include U.S. drugmaker AbbVie Inc's ABBV.N $63 billion acquisition of Botox maker Allergan Plc AGN.N, private equity firm Apollo Global Management Inc's $6 billion leveraged buyout of U.S. information technology equipment Tech Data Corp TECD.O, and buyout firm Blackstone Group Inc's BX.N $6.3 billion takeover of U.S. energy pipeline operator Tallgrass Energy LP TGE.N.

+Blackstone spokeswoman Paula Chirhart said the private equity firm was working with Tallgrass to prepare for a special meeting of Tallgrass shareholders on April 16 to vote on the deal, and that it would continue to comply with its obligations under the merger agreement.

 BUSINESSES HIT